vitei/Usagi/README.md

 If the window loses focus at the wrong time creating the render targets will fail

-The AI can not currently handle a 3D space
+The AI would need updating to be able to control flying vehicles

 License